gentoo/policy-guide/filesystem.rst

    - /usr/share
    - /usr/src
    - /usr/<triplet>

+There must be no subdirectories in /usr/bin and /usr/sbin.

 Furthermore, within /usr/share/doc hierarchy only a subdirectory named after full package name and version with revision (PF) is permitted.